Sultan Haydar

+Haydar is currently serving a 30 month competition ban set to expire in July 2026 in relation to an anti-doping rule violation.

+Career

-Born Chaltu Girma Meshesha in Ethiopia, she started off her career as a middle distance runner and was the bronze medalist in the 800 metres at the 2005 African Junior Athletics Championships.
-Her final international appearance for Ethiopia came at the 2006 African Championships in Athletics, where she showed a talent for racewalking as she came sixth in the women's 20 km walk.
+Haydar started off her career representing Ethiopia as a middle-distance runner and was the bronze medalist in the 800 metres at the 2005 African Junior Athletics Championships.
 She transferred her eligibility to Turkey in 2008.